I need a short-term loan of $12,000 to settle a debt. I can secure that loan with my home or autos. Can you help me find a loan?

 Thank you for your question about needing a $12,000 loan to settle your debt.
 Yes, it is possible to find a short-term personal loan for $12,000., which you can use for a variety of purposes, including debt consolidation.
 In general, personal loans are offered between 3-5 years, but you can pay it off early.
 If you can’t afford those monthly payments, then you need to look for a different debt solution.

 Do you need a $12,000 loan?
 Bills.com makes it easy to shop for a personal loan.
 Start by filling in your credit score, zip code, loan purpose, and the amount of loan you need.
 Check out different offers and click on the appropriate ones.

 You mentioned securing a loan with your vehicles.
-An auto refinance loan, otherwise known as a title loan, is allowed under law in many states.
+An auto refinance loan, otherwise known as a title loan, is allowed under the law in many states.
 However, title loans are expensive.
-You are also going to need of equity to qualify for an auto refinance loan.
-Also, title loan lenders can be very aggressive in collecting these loans.
+You are also going to need equity to qualify for an auto refinance loan.
+Furthermore, title loan lenders can be very aggressive in collecting these loans.
 Missing a payment means repossession of your vehicle.

 If you are finding it hard to qualify for a $12,000 loan and you are suffering from financial problems, then there are other debt relief solutions.
 Some possible solutions include a credit counseling and debt management plan, debt settlement, and even bankruptcy.
-I suggest that you try Bills.com innovative tool, the Debt Navigator.
+I suggest that you try Bills.com's innovative tool, the Debt Payoff Calculator.